centreon/centreon-engine/README.md

 The full Centreon Engine documentation is available online [here](http://documentation.centreon.com/docs/centreon-engine/en/).
 It is generated from ReST files located in the *./doc/* directory of Centreon Engine sources.

 The documentation extensively covers all aspects of Centreon Engine such as installation, compilation, configuration, use and more.
-It is the reference guide the software.
+It is the reference guide of the software.
 This *README* is only provided as a quick introduction.

 ## Installing from binaries ##